 Approved tree works should be carried out by an adequately qualified and insured tree surgeon.
 If you allow unauthorised tree pruning or felling to take place, both you and your contractor could be prosecuted.

-Residents can seek the intervention of the council when they have been unable to resolve a problem with a neighbour's hedge as a result of Part 8 of the Anti Social Behaviour Act 2003.
+Residents can seek our intervention when they have been unable to resolve a problem with a neighbour's hedge as a result of Part 8 of the Anti Social Behaviour Act 2003.
 Please see the guidance notes (PDF) for more information.

 The legislation only applies if the hedge:

-If it is decided that a hedge adversely affects the reasonable enjoyment of the neighbour's home and garden,we can issue a remedial notice to the owner of the hedge setting out what must be done to reduce the height of the hedge, the time-frame for doing the work and what is required to prevent the problem happening again.
+If it is decided that a hedge adversely affects the reasonable enjoyment of the neighbour's home and garden, we can issue a remedial notice to the owner of the hedge.
+This sets out what must be done to reduce the height of the hedge, the time-frame for doing the work and what is required to prevent the problem happening again.